bestkakkoii/SaSH/README.md

 The decision to remove these files was made to prioritize the security and protection of sensitive information within the project.
 The codebase has been carefully reviewed and updated to ensure that the removal has minimal impact on the overall functionality.

+### Impact on functionalities

+1. **Script encryption and decryption:** The ability to encrypt and decrypt scripts.

+2. **Captcha OCR:** The capability to perform Optical Character Recognition on captchas for verification.

+3. **Network authentication:** The process of authenticating users or devices on the network.

 ---

 ### 已移除的文件